pclus/multilayerLFP/README.md

 - Assumes arbitrary number of sources with Gaussian profiles.
 - On the downside, has many parameters to tune, which might cause artifacts if not set properly.

-We are still generating, validating, and comparing the results.
+We are still generating, validating, and comparing the results, but it produces better results than finite differences.
+The comparison with bipolar, standard CSD, and kCSD should appear in a separate document.

 ## Frequency analysis